BY SOFO ARCHON

 - Suppressing anger, sadness or other “negative” emotions

-- Not expressing their genuine thoughts
+- Avoiding expressing their genuine thoughts and opinions

 - Being afraid of making a fool of themselves